manideep1108/synboost/README.md

 ### Notes

-- The branch `fishyscapes_package` includes the code as a package specifically made for Fishyscapes submission.
-In ther to get the class for the detector simply `from test_fishy_torch import AnomalyDetector`.

-- The branch 'pytorch_lightning' includes the code for the dissimilarity model inpytorch lightning.
+- This branch 'pytorch_lightning' includes the code for the dissimilarity model in pytorch lightning.